-- Food items included in each group and subgroup and amount equivalents.
-Minimum creditable serving is 1/8 cup. - ^b 1/4 cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
+a Food items included in each group and subgroup and amount equivalents.
+Minimum creditable serving is 1/8 cup.

+- b 1/4 cup of dried fruit counts as 1/2 cup of fruit; 1 cup of leafy greens counts as 1/2 cup of vegetables.
 No more than half of the fruit or vegetable offerings may be in the form of juice.
-All juice must be 100 percent full-strength. - Schools must offer 1 cup of fruit daily and 5 cups weekly.
+All juice must be 100 percent full-strength. - c Schools must offer 1 cup of fruit daily and 5 cups weekly.
 Vegetables are not required in the SBP, but schools may choose to offer vegetables in place of fruit.
-In SY2025, it is not required to offer starchy vegetables in place of fruits, at least 2 cups of red/orange, dark green, or "other" vegetable subgroups must be offered on a menu within the week. - d 80% of the all the grains offered throughout the course of the week must be whole grain-rich. - ^e Schools may substitute a meat/meat alternate for one or both of the grains to meet the minimum daily grains requirement. - All fluid milk must be lowfat (1 percent or less, unflavored or flavored) or fat-free (unflavored or flavored) for ages 6 and older.
+In SY2024, it is not required to offer starchy vegetables in place of fruits, at least 2 cups of red/orange, dark green, or "other" vegetable subgroups must be offered on a menu within the week. - d 80% of the all the grains offered throughout the course of the week must be whole grain-rich. - e There is no separate meat/meat alternate component in the SBP.
+Schools may substitute 1 oz eq of meat/meat alternate for 1 oz eq of grains after the minimum daily grains requirement is met. - f All fluid milk must be lowfat (1 percent or less, unflavored or flavored) or fat-free (unflavored or flavored) for ages 6 and older.
 Children 5 and under are only allowed unflavored milk, unless comingled (SP37-2017).
-Operators are required to offer unflavored fluid milk at each meal service. - The average daily calories for a 5-day school week must be within the range (at lease the minimum and no more than the maximum values. - Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
-Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - Target 1A Sodium is required per the interim specifications in 210.10(f)(3)
+Operators are required to offer unflavored fluid milk at each meal service. - g The average daily calories for a 5-day school week must be within the range (at lease the minimum and no more than the maximum values. - h Discretionary sources of calories (solid fats and added sugars) may be added to the meal pattern if within the specifications for calories, saturated fat, trans fat, or sodium.
+Foods of minimal nutritional value (FMNV) and fluid milk with fat content greater than 1 percent are not allowed. - i Target 1 Sodium will be met through SY2023-2024.
+See required specifications in \$210.10(f)(3)